Multiplicity one and strictly stable Allen-Cahn minimal hypersurfaces: Introduction

 \subsection{Multiplicity and min-max minimal hypersurfaces}

-The min-max approach for variational problems was first devised by Birkhoff (\cite{Birkhoff}) in the context of the construction of a closed geodesic.
-Later, Almgren (\cite{Almgren}) developed the theory of varifolds in order to generalize Birkhoff's ideas to higher dimensions.
-These efforts culminated in the work of J. Pitts (\cite{Pitts}), who exploited the regularity theory developed by Schoen-Simon-Yau (\cite{SchoenSimonYau}) to show that a varifold obtained through a one parameter min-max is indeed an embedded hypersurface, when $3\leq n\leq 6$.
-The problem of multiplicity already appears in this construction.
-The hypersurface obtained by Pitt's might be the limit of hypersurfaces that folded into themselves.
+The min-max approach for variational problems, also known as \textit{mountain-pass}, was first devised by Birkhoff (\cite{Birkhoff}) in order to construct closed geodesics in Riemannian two-spheres.
+Almgren (\cite{Almgren2}) developed the theory of varifolds in part to generalize Birkhoff's ideas to higher dimensions.
+These efforts led to the work of J. Pitts (\cite{Pitts}), who exploited the regularity theory of Schoen-Simon-Yau (\cite{SchoenSimonYau}) to show that, for $3\leq n\leq 6$, the varifold obtained through a one parameter min-max, has support on an embedded minimal hypersurface.
+Shortly after, Schoen-Simon (\cite{SchoenSimon}) developed a regularity theory for stable varifolds in dimensions $n\geq 7$.
+As a consequence, they extended Pitts' result to all dimensions with the caveat that the minimal hypersurface is now embedded only outside of a set of dimension at most $n-8$.

-Shortly after Pitt's work, Schoen-Simon \cite{SchoenSimon} developed a regularity theory for dimensions $n\geq 7$ that also applied to the min-max construction of Pitts.
-Summarizing their results, the Almgren-Pitts-Schoen-Simon Theorem guarantees, on an arbitrary closed manifold, the existence of a minimal hypersurface embedded outside of a set of dimension at most $n-8$.
-This result let Yau (\cite{Yau}) to conjecture the existence of infinitely many immersed minimal hypersurfaces on an arbitrary closed manifold.